mendel5/alternative-front-ends/README.md

 - [Farside](https://github.com/benbusby/farside): Farside provides links that automatically redirect to working instances of privacy-oriented alternative frontends, such as Nitter, Libreddit, etc. This allows for users to have more reliable access to the available public instances for a particular service, while also helping to distribute traffic more evenly across all instances and avoid performance bottlenecks and rate-limiting.

-- [UntrackMe](https://framagit.org/tom79/nitterizeme): Android, UntrackMe transforms Twitter, YouTube, Instagram, Reddit and Medium and Wikipedia links to links of open source, privacy friendly front-ends.
+- [UntrackMe](https://framagit.org/tom79/nitterizeme): UntrackMe transforms Twitter, YouTube, Instagram, Reddit and Medium and Wikipedia links to links of open source, privacy friendly front-ends.
 Converts Google Maps links to OpenStreetMap links.
 Removes tracking parameters from any url.
 Then delegates the action to other apps that are capable of handling them.
+(Android app)

 ## Related projects